mediquo/docs-sdk/docs/sdk/widget/customization.md

 title: Customization
 ---

-You can customize the look an feel and the language of your widget integration.
+You can customize the look an feel, the language of your widget integration and the legal document links.

 ## Look and feel
 The look an feel can be configured through the `theme` option on the widget initialization.